-Filtered bright light is recommended for this plant, but reacts poorly to direct intense sun.
+Filtered bright light is recommended for this plant, but it reacts poorly to direct intense sun.
 They absolutely seem to love artificial light.
-Can tolerate low light conditions but won't thrive.
+They can tolerate low light conditions but won't thrive.

-Water thoroughly stopping when it begins leaking out of the bottom of the pot.
-Let the pot stand in any water for about 20 mins then discard the remaining standing water to prevent rot and mildew.
+Water thoroughly, stopping when it begins leaking out of the bottom of the pot.
+Let the pot stand in any water for about 20 minutes, then discard the remaining standing water to prevent rot and mildew.

-Essentially the same as spring and summer requirements but keep in mind your watering habits may need to be altered depending how dry your home gets during cooler months.
+Essentially the same as spring and summer requirements, but keep in mind that your watering habits may need to be altered depending on how dry your home gets during the cooler months.

 That would put it around a 7.0 on the pH scale.
 The soil should be able to retain some moisture.
 Regular potting soil seems to work perfectly for this very hardy and resourceful plant..

-* Fertilizer requirements - Every 4 - 6 weeks in spring and summer.
+* Fertilizer requirements—Every 4 to 6 weeks in spring and summer.

-Follow directions that came with your fertilizer and the pothos will love you.
-During fall and winter the plants growth will slow and won't require any fertilization.
+Follow directions that came with your fertilizer, and the pothos will love you.
+During fall and winter, the plant's growth will slow, and it won't require any fertilization.

-* Temperature requirements - 65 - 70° at night and 75° 90° during the day.
-These are just optimal growing temperature ranges and the plant will thrive even under more realistic home temperatures.
-They don't like cold drafts or warm, dry air so keep them clear of forced air heat vents if possible.
+* Temperature requirements—65 to 70° at night and 75° to 90° during the day.
+These are just optimal growing temperature ranges, and the plant will thrive even under more realistic home temperatures.
+They don't like cold drafts or warm, dry air, so keep them clear of forced air heat vents, if possible.

-* Country/s of origin - Native to the Society Islands
+* Country of origin—Native to the Society Islands

 Pothos Plant Propagation

 The pothos plant quite possibly is the easiest plant anywhere to propagate.
-At times it seems the plant is doing all the work for you and indeed it pretty much is.
-The tools and time required to propagate this beautiful house plants are minimal so read on for more info.
+At times it seems the plant is doing all the work for you, and indeed it pretty much is.
+The tools and time required to propagate this beautiful houseplant are minimal, so read on for more info.

 What You Will Need